NaszvadiG/cim-xa/README.md

 - You need PDO for cross-DBMS compatibility [Idiorm]
 - You need easy-to-use support for SQL prepared statements [Idiorm]
-- You need or simply prefer a more mainstream ORM approach {Idiorm, optionally, Paris]
+- You need or simply prefer a more mainstream ORM approach {Idiorm]
 - You need a fully RESTful server implementation capability
 - You need to integrate with JavaScript* or a JS MVC framework**
 - You need simple template inheritance without messy compile steps [PHPTI]